Hungry Healthy Happy

 We will happily eat broccoli whatever way it comes.
 Boiled, roasted, fried - we love it.
 But, roasting it just gives it a totally different flavour and texture.
 Roasting broccoli in a little olive oil and salt and pepper makes it nice and crispy and it's a great addition to stir fries or pasta dishes, or just on the side of chicken or salmon.
 We also love just snacking on it.

-If you are looking for some other broccoli recipes to try, then why not try our super simple Microwave Broccoli, Broccoli Slaw, Broccoli and Stilton Soup or Cheesy Broccoli Pasta Bake.
+If you are looking for some other broccoli recipes to try, then why not try our super simple Microwave Broccoli, easy Broccoli Slaw, creamy Broccoli and Stilton Soup or our comforting Cheesy Broccoli Pasta Bake.

 Jump to: